 Lob wedges have recently become ubiquitous in golfer’s bags.
 These high lofted wedges make hitting high launching, shot landing shots easier.
 Many players have adopted these clubs are their go-to wedge for greenside bunkers when attacking difficult pins.
 Lob wedges have lofts from 60 degree to maximum of 64 degree.
 But most of the lob wedges have 60 degree and are often called 60 degree wedge.
 Make sure you have a lob wedge in your golf bag, it will allow you to have full shots and easier to get the golf ball on the right place.
 What is the right lob wedge depend also if golfers are low, mid or high handicappers.

-Finding a lob wedge that matches your swing and determining when to use this club can be tricky.
-The market for this specialized wedge has grown and weekend golfers have begun to choose this club more and more, we found it important to help you understand the components that make this club work and which model is right for your game.
-Below, we will take a look at each aspect of this club and how they all work together to help golfers utilize this advanced wedge.
+Finding a 60 degree lob wedge that matches your swing and determining when to use this club can be tricky.
+The market for this specialized golf wedge has grown and weekend golfers have begun to choose this 60 degree lob wedge more and more, we found it important to help you understand the components that make this club work and which model of lob wedge is right for your game.
+Below, we will take a look at each aspect of this club and how they all work together to help golfers utilize this advanced lob wedge.

 When Do You Use A Lob Wedge?

 Lob wedges are often used from distances inside 100 yards when golfers feel comfortable making great contact.
 Due to the increased loft of this wedge, some golfers may find striking the golf ball consistently to be difficult.
 This difficulty leads golfers to choose their lob wedges only when near the greens or attacking tucked pins near the edges of greens.
 Lob wedge is difficult club for beginners and high handicappers.

 Finding the Right Lob Wedge for Your Golf Game